Backbase/backbase.github.io/_posts/2023-09-29-the-better-way-ruby-gems.md

 # Solution

-There is a way to maintain all these alignments, regardless of how many projects you’re working on, without changes to your global setup.
+A solution to maintain all these alignments, regardless of how many projects you’re working on, without changes to your global setup.
 A solution where, for every project, you can make use of different versions of Ruby, Cocoapods, Fastlane etc. Only by making use of:

 * Ruby Gems; and
 * [rbenv](https://github.com/rbenv/rbenv) - A Ruby version manager tool.